KarthiKey-Dev/React-Tailwind-Components/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [https://github.com/KarthiKey-Dev/React-Tailwind-Components/blob/master/LICENSE](LICENSE) file for details.

 ## Contact